Atos-FiwareOps/sla-dashboard/README.md

 * Python 2.7.x
 * Python Virtualenv (recommended).
 * [SLA Manager](https://github.com/Atos-FiwareOps/sla-framework)
-(java backend) needs to be running in order to use the dashboard.
+(Java backend) needs to be running in order to use the dashboard.

 ### Installation steps

 The SLA Dashboard is a Django-based web application.
-As a recommendation, any Python application should run in it own Virtual Environment, so it can use the needed versions of its dependecies without interfering with other applications' dependencies.
+As a recommendation, any Python application should run in it own Virtual Environment, so it can use the needed versions of its dependeces without interfering with other applications' dependencies.

 You can find the dependency list in the file requirements.txt.
-This is a Python standard file that defines the a list of packages that need to be installed that is understandable by pip.
+This is a Python standard file, understandable by pip, that defines the list of packages that need to be installed.
 It allows to install the whole bunch of needed libraries all at once.

 The list of steps to get the SLA installed are the following: